Gijsreyn/bicep-ext-databricks/docs/resources/cluster.md

 ## Notes

-When working with the 'Cluster' resource, ensure you have the extension imported in your Bicep file:
+When working with the `Cluster` resource, ensure you have the extension imported in your Bicep file:

 ```bicep
 // main.bicep